slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 We’ve grown dependent on three simple features that aren’t available in the analog world: search, sort and filter.

 Being relevant in the LLM age is hard.
 What’s left for humans?
 The physical world and feeding real-time news into it.
-LLMs are connection machines, an autocorrect on steroids.
+LLMs are connection machines, an auto-correct on steroids.
 They offer paraphrases; search engines offer quotes.
 LLMs are blurry JPEGs of the web.

 > *"As far as the laws of mathematics refer to reality, they are not certain, as far as they are certain, they do not refer to reality."
 -- Albert Einstein [1879]*